Santiago-Pedemonte/Santiago-Pedemonte/README.md

 ## 👋 &nbsp;Hi!
-I'm Santiago Pedemont
+I'm Santiago Pedemonte

 ### 📄 &nbsp;Summary

-Senior at NYU with a degree in Economics and soon-to-obtain a certificate from Columbia’s Fintech Bootcamp.
-Fast learner and efficient problem-solver with a strong motivation to grow professionaly.
+Crypto aficionado with a strong focus on micro and macroeconomic use-cases.
+Fast learner and efficient problem-solver with a strong motivation to grow professionally.
 I find it most rewarding to extract insights from data that enhance economic and monetary decision-making.
-I strive to be the forefront of the developments and disruptions of the Fintech and Cryptocurrency fields.
+I strive to be the forefront of the developments and disruptions of the Fintech and Cryptocurrency industries.

 ### 👨🏻‍💻 &nbsp;About Me